Jimbwlah/dotnet-microservice/README.md

 # BS_microservice
-This is my response to the task set -

->"Using .net develop a microservice exposing an API that writes log messages from external services to >a text file.
-The messages are to include an id, a date and up to 255 characters of text."
+This is a small C# microsrvice built using .net and exposes an API that writes log messages from external services to a text file.
+The messages are to include an id, a date and up to 255 characters of text.

 Thanks,
-James Milward (james.milward@gmail.com)

 # Installation
 - Please give the IUSR (safety) / Everyone (faster but not safe) account write access for the folder once you deploy locally to IIS so to allow the text file to be written to